MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-04-Fine-tune-models.md

 5. Copy the endpoint and one of the available keys as you will use it later in this exercise.

+6. Launch Cloud Shell and run `az account get-access-token` to get a temporary authorization token for API testing.
+Keep it together with the endpoint and key copied previously.

 ## Deploy the required model

 Azure provides a web-based portal named **Azure AI Studio**, that you can use to deploy, manage, and explore models.
 You'll start your exploration of Azure OpenAI by using Azure AI Studio to deploy a model.